Who we are IDSNY brings together the

 make it closer to IDSA and to use the initials as a

 Harold Neu was ill at the time he

 assumed the presidency; part of his legacy to the ID community was his

 To commemorate Dr Neu's

 sessions of IDSNY became the Harold C Neu Symposium.

-health.
-The World Trade Center attack, bio-terrorism and emerging diseases
+threats to public health.
+The World Trade Center attack, bio-terrorism and

-such as SARS and West Nile, proved the vision of the founders, and the
+emerging diseases such as SARS and West Nile, proved the vision of the